 The course will cover basic theoretical issues in the study of film, while familiarizing students with a range of important films about Jesus, ranging from Cecil B. DeMille's black and white film 'King of Kings', to comic and musical treatments including 'Life of Brian' and 'Jesus Christ Superstar', to controversial Hollywood depictions such as 'The Last Temptation of Christ' and 'The Passion of the Christ'.
 Themes that will be considered in our analysis of the films will include gender, anti-Semitism and orientalism, Zionism, imperialism and Communism, the relationship between religion and politics, and martyrdom.

 Student Learning Experience Information:

 From the beginning of the course, students will learn about select concepts and theories in film studies, while also exploring cultural and theological issues raised by the films.
 Particular attention will be paid to comparisons between the films and the gospel accounts/other ancient sources.
 Each week, we will focus on one film, which students will watch outside class time.
-Each student in the class will attend one hour of in-person class time per week, either on campus or online if they are self-isolating, ill, or not resident in Edinburgh.
-Pre-recorded lectures and other materials will be available on Learn.
-Students will demonstrate their achievement of the intended learning outcomes through class participation, a 500 word blog entry analysing one of the films, a 1500 word essay, and a final take-home exam.
+The class will meet for two hours a week, and include lectures, class discussion, and analysis of selected film clips.
+Students will demonstrate their achievement of the intended learning outcomes through class participation and presentations, written critical responses to the films, a 2000 word essay, and a final exam.